fluxcd/notification-controller/docs/spec/v1/receivers.md

 }
 ```

-This simple example would match `ImageRepositories` with the name `hello-world`.
+This simple example would match `ImageRepositories` containing the name `hello-world`.

 If you want do do more complex processing: